 We soon arrived at the hotel, had a very efficient check-in and chuckled when guest relations reminded us the monkeys love to rack up our mini bar bill, so be sure to lock our balcony when leaving the room.
 They will pop in for a party and leave you with the check; this was a first!

-We checked into our room, super impressed so far; we loved the welcome champagne and treats.
-We could only appreciate the gushing sounds of the falls, and it was already thrilling; very excited for the morning as our room had views of the falls!
+We checked into our room and were impressed; we loved the welcome champagne and treats.
+We could only appreciate the gushing sounds of the falls, which was already thrilling; we were very excited for the morning as our room had views of the falls!

 The water volume is the highest in over 20 years, from 1500 to 2100 cubic square litres every second, so you can imagine the gushing sounds we were already hearing, the thrill of travel and being in the unknown; we couldn't wait for daylight to be upon us.